wordpress-privacy/info/Roadmap.md

 This area of work is examining the current plugin developer guidelines as they pertain to privacy and data protection.

-It will look at legal requirements ahead of GDPR, for example developing to the Privacy by Design principles, and also at general plugin ecosystem issues, such as not being allowed to say that a privacy plugin will make a site "compliant".
+It will look at legal requirements ahead of GDPR, for example developing to the Privacy by Design principles, and also at general plugin ecosystem issues, such as not being allowed to say that a legally-focused plugin will make a site "compliant".

 ## Add documentation/help for site owners on how to use these tools.

 This area of work will provide guidance for site administrators, plugin developers, and everyday users on how use the tools produced by this project.
 It will also provide general information on privacy and data protection issues, mindful of the need to discuss general best practice principles rather than one specific legal framework.

 This information will reside in a new, separate, side blog, currently under construction, and similar to the [Transparency Blog](https://transparency.automattic.com/).

+Please suggest areas you would like to see from the perspective of a developer, an admin, or an everyday user on the [information resources page](https://github.com/gdpr-compliance/info/blob/master/information-resources) and we will write that content for inclusion.

 Documentation could also be supplied under the Tools menu, inclusive of short explanations of what privacy tools are available and how to use them.
 It could also contain the actual tools, for example an input field for anonymizing commenters by email address.